zichenpx/capstone/README.md

 - [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) Flask-Migrate is an extension that handles SQLAlchemy database migrations for Flask applications using Alembic.
 The database operations are made available through the Flask command-line interface.

+- [Flask-Script](https://flask-script.readthedocs.io/en/latest/) The Flask-Script extension provides support for writing external scripts in Flask.
+This includes running a development server, a customised Python shell, scripts to set up your database, cronjobs, and other command-line tasks that belong outside the web application itself.

+- [Dotenv](https://github.com/motdotla/dotenv/blob/master/README.md) Dotenv is a zero-dependency module that loads environment variables from a `.env` file into [`process.env`](https://nodejs.org/docs/latest/api/process.html#process_process_env).
+Storing configuration in the environment separate from code is based on [The Twelve-Factor App](http://12factor.net/config) methodology.

+- [Auth](https://pypi.org/project/auth/) Auth is a module that makes authorization simple and also scalable and powerful.
+It also has a beautiful RESTful API for use in micro-service architectures and platforms.

+- [Flask-Cors](https://pypi.org/project/Flask-Cors/) A Flask extension for handling Cross Origin Resource Sharing (CORS), making cross-origin AJAX possible.This package has a simple philosophy: when you want to enable CORS, you wish to enable it for all use cases on a domain.
+This means no mucking around with different allowed headers, methods, etc.

+- [urllib.request](https://docs.python.org/3/library/urllib.request.html) The urllib.request module defines functions and classes which help in opening URLs (mostly HTTP) in a complex world — basic and digest authentication, redirections, cookies and more.
+See also The [Requests package](https://docs.python-requests.org/en/master/) is recommended for a higher-level HTTP client interface.

+- [functools](https://docs.python.org/3/library/functools.html) The functools module is for higher-order functions: functions that act on or return other functions.
+In general, any callable object can be treated as a function for the purposes of this module.
+Also, you can refer to [here](https://www.geeksforgeeks.org/functools-module-in-python/) for more information.

+- [werkzeug.datastructures](https://werkzeug.palletsprojects.com/en/2.0.x/datastructures/) Werkzeug provides some subclasses of common Python objects to extend them with additional features.
+Some of them are used to make them immutable, others are used to change some semantics to better work with HTTP.

 ### 3.2.
 Running the server

 From within the root directory first ensure you are working using your created virtual environment.